phuse-org/SENDConform/doc/DataConversion.md

     SENDConform/data/studies/<font class="parameter">Study Name</font>/csv
 </pre>

+## Test Case Data

+The data conversion process adds observations to test the various SHACL shapes that represent the rule components.
+Test observations are identified by `subjid` and `usubjid` values containing the pattern 99T<font class='parameter'>n</font>, in contrast to the original study data values of 00M0<font class='parameter'>n</font>.
+The [Data Conversion](DataConversion.md) page provides additional details.
+Test cases are documented in the file [TestCases.xlsx](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/TestCases.xlsx)

 ## General Guidance

 ### Generating Unique Identifiers for Animal Subjects
-It may seem reasonable to use SUBJID and USUBJID when forming IRIs for Animal Subjects.
-IRI creation is simple and the human-readable IRI facilitates traceability back to the original source values.
+It may seem reasonable to use SUBJID or USUBJID when forming IRIs for Animal Subjects.
+IRI creation is simple and the human-readable value facilitates traceability back to the original source.
 For example, the IRI for Subject 00M01 would be:
 `cj16050:Animal_00M01`

 However, the use of SUBJID is fraught with problems.
 Consider cases where:

 * A SUBJID is accidentally re-used and assigned to more than one animal.
 Two unique individuals would have the same ID number and the resulting RDF would have all observations assigned to a single IRI.
-There would be difficult to detect this duplication after data is converted to the graph.
+It would be difficult to detect this duplication after data is converted to the graph.

 * The same animal is accidentally assigned two different SUBJID values.
 Values are incorrectly assigned to two separate individuals.

 * A row of data is accidentally duplicated, a condition that could go undetected when converting the data to RDF.

-A solution is to create IRIs for critical components like **Animal Subject** and **Reference Intervals** that are independent from values in the source data.
-For the purpose of this prototype, a truncated SHA-1 hash of a randomly generated value (with a known seed value) is used to create the required IRIs, including IRIs for data collection events, intervals, and other components in the data model.
+A solution is to create IRIs for critical components like **Animal Subject** and **Reference Interval** that are independent from values in the source data.
+For the purpose of this prototype, a truncated SHA-1 hash of a randomly generated value (with a known seed value) is used to create select IRIs where missing, duplicate, or partial data would be problematic.

 Following this method:

-* IRIs remain constant during multiple runs of the development code.
+* IRIs remain constant during multiple runs during project development.
-* IRIs for subject identifiers, intervals, data collection events and other components in the data model are not dependent on instance data, which could be incorrect.
+* IRIs for subjects, intervals, and other critical components become independent of the source data.
-* Testing for duplicate, missing, and incorrect instance data becomes possible thanks to data-independent of IRIs.
+* Testing for duplicate, missing, and incorrect instance data becomes possible thanks to IRIs that are independent from instance data.

 Example Animal Subject IRI: `cj16050:Animal_a6d09184`